lakshyaberia1/fossology-beginner-user-manual/restart-and-troubleshooting.md

 Does NOT delete data

-Case 6: Full reset (DANGEROUS, use carefully)
+Case 6: Full reset (use with caution)
 This removes ALL data.

 bash